Altmühl: Course

 The Altmühl passes the towns of Treuchtlingen, Eichstätt and Beilngries.

-Downriver of Dietfurt the river bed was straightened and integrated into a canal connecting the river Main and the river Danube (the Rhine–Main–Danube Canal).
-In spite of protests by conservationists the canal was opened in 1992 and has changed much of the eastern Altmühl valley.
+Downstream of Dietfurt, the riverbed was straightened and integrated into a canal connecting the river Main and the river Danube (the Rhine–Main–Danube Canal).
+In spite of protests by conservationists, the canal was opened in 1992 and has changed much of the eastern Altmühl valley.

 The Altmühl finally flows into the Danube in Kelheim.

 River

 The Altmühl rises on the southern slope of the Franconian Ridge northeast of Rothenburg ob der Tauber, near the Hohe Leite and about 500m southeast of the Burgbernheim wilderness Wildbad.
 As its source, the Royal Bavarian Hydrotechnical Bureau at Munich in 1904 fixed the drainage ditch of Hornauer Weiher.
 This is fed by some streams; in the meantime the source of one of them is regarded as Altmühl origin.
 The Altmühl therefore rises just south of the major European watershed and then flows mainly in southeastern direction.
 It is the slowest river in Bavaria, flows very slowly, is even one of the slowest German rivers and is also the longest river that rises and flows in the same German state.

 The Altmühl can be divided into three parts.

 In the upper third, it is a meadow river slowly flowing in a broad valley.
 The landscape is flat, slightly hilly and the ground consists mainly of rocks of the Keuper period, here mainly limestone and clay.
-The mudstone seals the subsoil, therefore, the Altmühl in the upper reaches of a not too broad stream.
+The mudstone seals the subsoil, therefore, the Altmühl in its upper reaches is a not-too-broad stream.